KALOTYA/logo-generator/README.md

 - **Command-line Interface**:
     - Provides a user-friendly command-line interface for easy interaction.
 - **Dynamic Input**:
-    - Prompts users to input project details such as title, description, installation instructions, usage guidelines, etc
+    - Prompts users to input 3 charecter text, text color, shapes, shape color, etc.
 - **Templates**:
     - Offers predefined templates to suit their project's needs.
-- **Markdown Support**:
+- **SVG Support**:
-    - Supports Markdown formatting for enhanced readability and presentation of project information.
+    - Supports SVG formatting for enhanced readability and presentation of project requirements.
-- **File Generation**:
+- **Export Options**:
-    - Automatically generates a README file based on the provided input and chosen template.
+    - Export logos in SVG format for easy integration into websites, applications, and other digital platforms.
 - **Error Handling**:
     - Implements robust error handling to gracefully manage unexpected inputs or errors during the generation process.
 - **Dependency Management**:
     - Utilizes Node.js package management for easy installation and maintenance of project dependencies.
+- **Versatility**:
+    - Suitable for a wide range of projects, including websites, mobile apps, branding materials, and more.
-- **Extensibility**:
+- **Cost-Effective**:
-    - Designed with a modular architecture to facilitate future enhancements and additions of new features.
+    - Eliminate the need to hire a graphic designer, saving on expenses associated with logo design.

 ## Installation